 Combi boilers combine a central heating boiler with a high-efficiency water heater.
 They are similar to tankless water heaters because they lack a water storage tank too.
 Instead, once you open a tap, they’d summon cold water, raise its temperature and send hot water through the pipes.

 Hence the reason why they’re perfect for smaller homes and condos.
-Combi boilers also work best in situations when the storage space is low, as the absence of a cold-water storage tank means you can install them under the sink, on the wall or in similar smaller spaces.
+The best combi boiler will work in situations when the storage space is low, as the absence of a cold-water storage tank means you can install them under the sink, on the wall or in similar smaller spaces.

 Solar Water Heater